syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/grid/EJ2_ASP.MVC/columns/columns.md

 1. Use the **boolean** column type when you want to bind boolean values from your DataSource and/or edit boolean property values from your type.
 2. Use the **checkbox** column type when you want to enable selection/deselection of the whole row.
-3. When the grid column `Type` is a **checkbox**, the selection type of the grid `selectionSettings` will be multiple.
+3. When the grid column `Type` is a **checkbox**, the selection type of the grid `SelectionSettings` will be multiple.
 This is the default behavior.
 4. If you have more than one column with the column type as a **checkbox**, the grid will automatically enable the other column's checkbox when selecting one column checkbox.

 > To learn more about how to render boolean values as checkboxes in a Syncfusion GridColumn, please refer to the [Render Boolean Values as Checkbox](https://ej2.syncfusion.com/aspnetmvc/documentation/grid/columns/columns#render-boolean-value-as-checkbox) section.